We got our hands on the Vango F10 Project Hydrogen, one of the lightest double-walled camping tents around!

-If you want to go lightweight on outdoor trips but don’t want to compromise weatherproofing and personal space, the F10 Project Hydrogen is a seriously impressive tent.
+If you want to go lightweight on outdoor trips but don’t want to compromise weatherproofing, the F10 Project Hydrogen is a seriously impressive tent.

 The compressibility will blow your mind, you’ve got good living space for longer trips and it’s adaptable for different weather conditions.

 Personally, I find the pitching lets it down and I’d also appreciate a slightly larger vestibule.

 - Super light